Your RAG Chatbot Fails Because You Built It in the Wrong Order

 If failure isn’t defined, the system will fail silently.

 Production RAG systems don’t aim to always answer.
+They aim to fail correctly.

-## Step 2: Make Retrieval Visible
+#Step 2: Make Retrieval Visible

+Before prompts.
+Before UX.
 Before “AI magic.”

 You must be able to see: